 Worms Original Version

 Team 17 of the U.K. released the original version of Worms for the Amiga in November of 1995.
-Worms is a time-limited turn-based tactics artillery game that plays similarly to Scorched Earth of 1991 and Scorched Tanks of 1993.
-In terms of interface, mechanics and humor, Worms also shares similarities with Lemmings of 1991.
+Worms is a time-limited turn-based tactics artillery game that plays similarly to Wendell Hicken's Scorched Earth of 1991 and Dark Unicorn's Scorched Tanks of 1993 [1].

 In Worms players control a squad of 1-4 worm units versus 1-4 other worm squads.
 Worms can move and jump left and right and use weapons and special abilities.
 Weapons are aimed via crosshair.
 At intervals weapon drops parachute down and can be collected.
-The main difference between Worms and other artillery games is that worms can tunnel through landscapes, as in Lemmings.
+The main difference between Worms and most other artillery games is that in Worms players control multiple units.
+In addition, the worms can tunnel through landscapes, as in Lemmings.

 Worms was conceived, designed, programmed and animated by Andy Davidson.
 Worms was drawn by Rico Holmes and composed by Bjørn Lynne.